Freika/homelab/README.md

 ### Homelab

-- `make docker` will install Docker on the server.
+- `make install_docker` will install Docker on the server.
 - `make portainer` will install Portainer on the server.
 - `make immich` will install Immich on the server.
 It will also create an automated config for backups: a cron job that will run once a month.
 Cron job will create a backup of the immich db and uploaded photos and _sync_ them with Backblaze B2 bucket.